-The graph below shows the average ratings of All Observers (ratings from everybody except you) for each Skill Set.
-The average ratings are displayed ranked from highest to lowest providing you an overview of your relative strengths in these Skill Sets.
-While we suggest you focus on the most critical Skill Sets shown in the next section of this report, it is useful for you to have an overview of your ratings on all Skill Sets.
+The graph below shows the average ratings of All Observers (ratings from everybody except Self) for each Skill Set.
+The average ratings are displayed ranked from highest to lowest providing you an overview of the relative strengths Darcy Walker shows in these Skill Sets.
+While we suggest the manager focus on the most critical Skill Sets shown in the next section of this report, it is useful for you to have an overview of the ratings the manager received on all Skill Sets.
+Also, refer to the Development Summary Overview for more information.